larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 * Four cabins have two bunk beds and either a couch or a futon-style bench that can accommodate a fifth person.
 * Four cabins have one bunk bed.
 * The Lodge has a loft area with several sleeping mats or space for cots.
 This building is limited to eleven people.
-* Cook’s Cabin has three rooms, a bathroom, a kitchenette, and a refrigerator.
+* Cook's Cabin has three rooms, a bathroom, a kitchenette, and a refrigerator.
     * Two rooms have two single-person beds.
     * One room has two bunk beds.
 * Silver Tomahawk is for Plot Team and Full-Time NPCs only, but may be used if all other areas are full.